 All students who ride a school bus are subject to the above regulations until they get off the bus at school or at their bus stop.
 Any misbehavior that distracts the bus driver is a very serious hazard to the safe operation of the vehicle, and as such, jeopardizes the safety of all passengers.
-Any misbehavior will be subject to administration review and consequences.
+Any misbehavior will be subject to administration review and consequences, including losing privilege of riding the bus.

-Part 3: Athletic Policies
+Part 3: Athletics and Extracurricular Expectations